 Air defense control measures within the MAGTF's airspace are normally recommended by the SAAWC to the TACC concurrently with recommendations to the sector, regional, or area air defense commander.
 The area air defense commander is the establishing authority for air defense control measures in joint operations.
-He submits proposed air defense control measures to the airspace control authority for deconfliction with other airspace control measures and subsequent inclusion in the airspace control order.
+The area air defense commander submits proposed air defense control measures to the airspace control authority for deconfliction with other airspace control measures and subsequent inclusion in the airspace control order.
 Air defense control measures follow.